 I joined Quickbase more than 20 years ago as an early engineer.
 Over the course of those twenty years, I've had the great opportunity to work on many of the core features.
-Even after all that time, I'm constantly amazed by the vision of the founders.
-You can hear more from the founders, who I was lucky to have worked with, towards the end of this keynote.
-That vision was both bold and simple – let anyone (not just computer scientists) build applications of any level of complexity without writing code.
+Even after all that time, I'm constantly amazed by the vision of the Quickbase founders.
+You can hear more from the founders, who I was lucky to have worked with, towards the end of this keynote presentation.
+Their vision was both bold and simple – let anyone (not just computer scientists) build applications of any level of complexity without writing code.
 The software will do all the heavy lifting, hide all the complexity, and enable the business user to create and iterate on their app within minutes – solving their unique business problems.
-No hardware to provision, no schema to design, no code to write and no security threats to plan around.
-Finally, and most pertinent to this post – your app grows as your needs grow (read more about apps scaling with your business on the Quickbase blog).
+No hardware to provision, no schema to design, no code to write, and no security threats to plan around.
+Finally, and most pertinent to this post, your app grows as your needs grow (read more about apps scaling with your business on the Quickbase blog).

-There is a great blogpost written by one of my colleagues at Quickbase that explains in detail some of the dimensions around the performance of a Quickbase app, so I won't describe those here.
-However, I do want to explain what experienced Quickbase solution architects consider when they review a customer's app to improve its performance, which will hopefully illuminate the value of the performance insight feature.
+There is a great blog post written by one of my colleagues at Quickbase that explains in detail some of the dimensions around the performance of a Quickbase app, so I won't describe those here.
+However, I do want to explain what experienced Quickbase solution architects consider when they review a customer's app to improve its performance, which will hopefully illuminate the value of the Performance Insights feature.

 So, let's look at Performance Insights in action.